 Funded account

 A funded account is the post-evaluation stage at a prop firm.
-The trader pays an evaluation fee (or a monthly subscription that bundles evaluations), passes a Combine or evaluation by hitting a profit target without breaching rules, and gets access to a real account funded by the firm.
-Profit splits range from 80/20 to 100% to the trader up to a cap, then split.
+The trader pays an evaluation fee (or a monthly subscription that bundles evaluations), passes a Combine or evaluation by hitting a profit target without breaching rules, and gets access to the next account stage.
+Profit splits vary by firm and account type.

-Funded accounts have their own rule sets — usually stricter than evaluation.
-Trailing drawdown often becomes static or end-of-day.
-Daily loss limits, consistency rules, and max-position size apply.
+Funded accounts have their own rule sets, and they can differ sharply from evaluation rules.
+Drawdown calculation, daily loss limits, payout eligibility, consistency rules, inactivity rules, and max-position size can all change.
 Most prop accounts get blown by rule violations, not by bad entries.

 Read more on this